 Bushnell

 The Bushnell Ballistic App is based on the Applied Ballistics® Ultralite™ solver and offers shooting solutions up to a distance of 800 meters in the free version [29].
-It uses your smartphone's sensors to automatically capture air pressure, temperature, and humidity [29].
-Via Bluetooth, the app can connect with Bushnell devices such as the Nitro 1800 or the Bone Collector 1800, displaying hold points directly in the view of the rangefinder [30].
+It uses the sensors of your smartphone to automatically capture air pressure, temperature, and humidity [29].
+Via Bluetooth, the app can connect with Bushnell devices such as the Nitro 1800 or the Bone Collector 1800, displaying hold points directly in the line of sight of the rangefinder [30].

-However, many features of the app can only be used in conjunction with a compatible Bushnell rangefinder.
-Even basic settings such as reticle height cannot be adjusted without a connected device [28].
-Additionally, some of the commonly used calibers in Europe are missing from the bullet library [28][31].
+However, many features of the app are only usable in conjunction with a compatible Bushnell rangefinder.
+Even basic settings like reticle height cannot be adjusted without a connected device [28].
+Additionally, the bullet library lacks some of the calibers commonly used in Europe [28][31].

-The app's reviews are rather mixed: it achieves 2.0 out of 5 stars in the Google Play Store with 255 reviews, and 2.2 out of 5 stars in the Apple App Store with 13 reviews [28][29].
-Users highlight the precision of the Applied Ballistics calculator and the automatic weather synchronization, but frequently complain about crashes, a non-intuitive user interface, and issues with saving profiles [28][29].
-An NLP analysis of 11 software reviews shows that 96% of customers had negative experiences [31].
+The ratings of the app are rather mixed: In the Google Play Store, it achieves 2.0 out of 5 stars based on 255 ratings, in the Apple App Store 2.2 out of 5 stars based on 13 ratings [28][29].
+Users highlight the precision of the Applied Ballistics calculator and the automatic weather synchronization, but often complain about frequent crashes, a not very intuitive user interface, and issues with saving profiles [28][29].
+An NLP analysis of 11 software reviews shows that 96% of customers have had negative experiences [31].

 Features and Functions

-After connecting via Bluetooth with a Bushnell device, the app operates largely independently.
-It calculates hold points considering distance, angle, and weather conditions [30].
-The automatic angle compensation is particularly helpful when shooting at mountain targets or from elevated positions.
-You can also create multiple weapon profiles, generate range cards, and share them via email [28].
+After connecting via Bluetooth to a Bushnell device, the app operates largely independently.
+It calculates hold points taking into account distance, angle, and weather conditions [30].
+The automatic angle compensation is particularly helpful, proving useful for shots at mountain targets or from elevated positions.
+Additionally, you can create multiple weapon profiles, generate range cards, and share them via email [28].
 The app also indicates which range is covered by the reticle of your Bushnell device [28].

-A tip: Set up your profile with a stable internet connection, as some features, such as login, are unavailable without mobile service [28][31].
-If you have display zoom or large text sizes activated on your smartphone, reset these settings to avoid display issues in the user interface [29].
+A tip: Set up your profile with a stable internet connection, as some features, such as login, are not available without mobile data [28][31].
+If you have display zoom or large text sizes enabled on your smartphone, reset these settings to avoid display issues in the user interface [29].

 Pros and Cons